 Excellence in education, for us, means:

-- our teaching is inspiring and highly valued, delivered through a focussed range of curricula that are academically rigorous, research-driven and practice-based
+- our teaching is inspiring and highly valued, delivered through a focused range of curricula that are academically rigorous, research-driven and practice-based

 - our learning is enhanced through high-quality spaces, effective technologies, and support for students’ active participation